ctrlaltdan/ctrlaltdan.github.io/_posts/2017-10-02-fallacies-of-distributed-computing-bandwidth-is-infinite.md

 Speaking of reliability, we should acknowledge [packet loss](https://en.wikipedia.org/wiki/Packet_loss) happens.
 [Sliding window](https://en.wikipedia.org/wiki/Sliding_window_protocol) limits the rate at which data is exchanged between sender and receiver and [exponential back off](https://en.wikipedia.org/wiki/Exponential_backoff) are all working against you to limit the usefulness of your bandwidth.

-The amount of useful remaining bandwidth is estimated to be around 40%.
+The amount of useful remaining bandwidth is estimated to be around **40%**.
-Around **50 megabytes per second** of our plentiful 1 gigabit network.
+That's approximately **50 megabytes per second** of our plentiful 1 gigabit network.

 You can imagine that once we begin to add HTTP, HTTPS or encryption into the mix we being to see our bandwidth go from 40% to 30% to 20% and that’s before we begin to talk about inefficient text based serialization such as XML and HTML.